isitsamgallon/Ashen-Campaign/content/Session Notes/Season 2 - The War for The OFC's Freedom/Session 8.md

 [[The party]] unknowingly enter a sex club after trying to find information on Witherfeather. after Drache accidentally buys an extremely expensive drink for the place, [[the party]] learn the wizard had been spotted at nightclub called the [[Nightshade's Crown]] and is known to hang out with a person called [[Arwen Gryffon]].
 Mordecai goes pale when learning this.
 Mordecai has a sip of a really strong drink for courage, warns everyone to try and stick together as the club was designed to isolate and rob people.
 Unfortunately thew club was much more disorientating than expected and [[the party]] is split up almost immediately.
 Here are the vents of the club:
 - [[Aidan Knight]], is charmed and kidnapped by a Teifling
-- [[Kal Korrigan]] talks to some shifty looking characters who try to pick pocket him.
+- [[Korrigan]] talks to some shifty looking characters who try to pick pocket him.
 He is confused why people would want to pickpocket and gives them the money anyway.
 They buy drinks together and the bartender spikes Korrigan with the suggestion potion
 - Drache and Chenris try to find Mordecai.
 - Mordecai gives money to an old friend who looks ROUGH because they’re clearly being abused by Arwen.
 - Aidan comes to being tied to a bed with all his equipment stolen and the tiefling informing an old man that “they’d found another one for him” and he knocks Aidan out cold.